Two Weeks with the Queen: Plot summary

 Colin Mudford, a 12 year old Australian, is sent to stay with his uncle Bob, aunt Iris and cousin Alistair in London while his brother, Luke, is being treated for cancer.
 In England, Colin, wanting to ask the Queen for good doctors, attempts to break into Buckingham Palace with Alistair, only for them both to get caught by the police.

-After an unsuccessful attempt to sneak into the best cancer hospital in London, Colin meets a Welshman named Ted, whose friend Griff is also suffering from cancer.
+After an unsuccessful attempt to sneak into the best cancer hospital in London, Colin meets a Welshman named Ted, whose friend Griff also has cancer.
 Ted introduces Colin to one of England's leading cancer experts, who then contacts Luke's doctors in Sydney and confirms that the cancer which Luke has is terminal.
-Colin then attempts revenge on the doctors by slashing the tires on their cars, including Mercedes, BMW, Jaguar and Audi, only to be caught by Ted.
+Colin then attempts revenge on the doctors by slashing the tyres on their cars, including Mercedes, BMW, Jaguar and Audi, only to be caught by Ted.
 Colin then storms back to Bob and Iris's house distraught, where Alistair gives Colin the idea that a possible cure may be found in South America.

 Colin convinces Alistair to stow away with him on a cargo ship to South America the next day.
-However, when Colin admits that he slashed the tires of several doctors' cars and that Ted caught him, Alistair warns Colin that Ted could be blamed for this, so Colin delays their trip to South America.
+However, when Colin admits that he slashed the tyres of several doctors' cars and that Ted caught him, Alistair warns Colin that Ted could be blamed for this, so Colin delays their trip to South America.
 The next day, Colin visits Ted at his home, and finds that he has been badly injured.
 Ted tells him that he was attacked by people in the street who disliked him, because he is gay.
 He then confesses to Colin that Griff is actually his lover, who is dying of AIDS.